MICLab-Unicamp/medpseg/README.md

 ## How to train?

-This code is only intended to allow reproduction of the segmentation capabilities of our work.
+This code is only intended to allow reproduction of the segmentation capabilities of our work, for now.
 However, we provide the complete Lightning Module code (in poly_seg_2d_module.py) which can be used under your workflow and data for training if you use PyTorch Lightning.
 We do have future plans to provide training code that is able to organize polymorphic data automatically.

 ### ITKSnap (optional)